 I love Atayne; can I work there?

 We are always looking for fellow Atayners to join the crew.
 If you are interested in seeing what we have going on, DON’T send us your resume or cover letter!
 That is not our style.
-Find another way to get our attention after taking a look here
+Find another way to get our attention.

 All your tops have designs on them.
 Can I just get a plain top?